AlphaHalcyon/Starhaven/README.md

  An open-source spaceflight and combat game.
 Watch enemies engage in laser warfare as you collect black holes randomly scattered through the starry conflict region.

  ## FIXES, UPDATES, AND SOLUTIONS
+ ### Update: Solution to Floating Point Precision Errors in SceneKit
+Our latest update to Starhaven tackles a critical issue that was limiting the scale of our in-game world: floating point precision errors in SceneKit.

+SceneKit, the 3D graphics API we use for rendering the game world, conducts all of its calculations using floating point numbers (floats) instead of doubles.
+Floats are less precise than doubles, especially for large numbers, which leads to noticeable precision errors as objects move far away from the origin.

+In our case, this limitation was causing jittery movement in the spaceship when it was more than approximately 100,000 meters (SceneKit units) away from the origin.

+Our solution to this problem was to implement a 'player-centric' approach.
+Instead of having the player move around in the world, we now move the world around the player.
+To do this, we recenter the world to the player's position every frame, effectively keeping the player at the origin at all times.

+Here's how it works in detail:

+We start by storing all objects in the world in an array sceneObjects.

+#### In the renderer(_:updateAtTime:) method, which is called every frame, we call updateObjectPositions().
+We will limit the number of calls made to the function dynamically in the future, based on when the player and camera rig have exceeded a maximum distance from the origin.

+#### updateObjectPositions() iterates over all objects in sceneObjects and updates their positions relative to the player's position.
+Effectively, it moves the entire world so that the player is at the origin.

+#### Finally, we reset the player's position to the origin.

+This approach allows us to simulate the player moving through the world while keeping all objects within a relatively small distance from the origin, thus avoiding precision errors.

+With this update, we're able to maintain the ambitious scale of our world while reducing the vector component sizes SceneKit has to work with when doing origin-based calculations, leading to smoother and more realistic movement for the spaceship.

  ### Refactoring: Managers (6/17/2023)

  **This update primarily focuses on applying the single-responsibility principle to our codebase.
 Previously, most of our components were managed in one view model, creating complexities and dependencies that we needed to resolve.**